- What is a migraine?

 Causes of migraine

 There are several known causes of migraines, as well as some possible triggers.
 That said, there’s still much to learn about migraine epidemiology.
-Some people may have a genetic predisposition to the condition, while others may develop them due to psychological or environmental factors.
+Some people may have a genetic predisposition to the condition, while others may develop migraines due to psychological or environmental factors.

 Research on environmental factors that may contribute to migraines is limited, but some studies suggest a link between certain chemicals, like MSG (monosodium glutamate), aspartame, and nitrites.
 According to the National Headache Foundation, other possible environmental factors include weather, lighting, noise, poor air quality, and exposure to certain odors and chemicals.